PatrickJnr/TFS2/README.md

-My work on Porting TF2 to S2 - Very WIP.
+My work on porting TF2 Assets to s&box [should work with HLA]

-Currently Working On - 2fort

-Will start working on this again soon - 2022
+I'll be porting over mainly the models and materails